oklabflensburg/open-data-api/CONTRIBUTING.md

 By contributing to this project, you agree that your contributions will be licensed under the project's license.

-Thank you for contributing to Open Social Map!
+Thank you for contributing!
 Your efforts help make government data more transparent, accessible, and useful to citizens.

 Happy coding!